- Religion and Philosophy»

 “Who am I that the lord of all the earth, would care to know my name.
 Would care to feel my hurt?
 Who am I that the bright and morning star, would choose to light the way.
 For my ever wandering heart?”
 Who am I?
 These beautiful words are from a song by Casting Crowns; Who Am I.

 Last fall, there was a women’s conference near my hometown, I have been to the past few years.
 It is a great place where women of all ages come together and learn and worship together.
 This year’s theme was “Who am I”.
 Unfortunately, I was unable to attend, but I received a lot feedback.
 During the finale, they all gathered in the sanctuary as there was singing and praising, and then came the lesson that many say tears rolled down their cheeks without an end in sight.
 There was a basket at the bottom of the stairs near the podium, the content of the baskets was rather unusual, rocks.
 ROCKS!
 Yes, I said rocks, each row was summoned to file a line and each grab a rock.
 Once everyone had their rock they were asked to turn it over and read what was written.
 There was messages on each one, messages like, “I am Blessed,” “I am Loved,” “I am Special,” and so forth.
 What did all these messages mean?
-As I thought it, I came to the conclusion that we are not supposed to identify as being, a mother, sister, daughter, friend, coworker, writer, or whatever we use to describe ourselves.
+As I thought about it, I came to the conclusion that we are not supposed to identify as being, a mother, sister, daughter, friend, coworker, writer, or whatever we use to describe ourselves.
 God wants us to focus on what he sees us as, and he sees us as loved, special and blessed, most of all, the one thing he wants us to know is that we are His Child!

 What does it mean to be a child of God?
 To me it means security.
 In the mist of the storm God is never worried, because he controls the storm.
 He is in control of my life.
 Yes, he gives me choices and free will to do as I please.
-However, in the end, whatever choice, I choose, right or wrong; I can always count on God to lead me through.
+However, in the end, whatever my choice, whether I choose, right or wrong; I can always count on God to lead me through.
 Have you ever stopped to think that the issues that are controlling your life are not as harmful as you think?
 What if it is a test?

 The question has been asked, “Why, God have you taken me through troubled water?”
 He replied, “Because your enemies cannot swim.”
 What a profound statement, God did not send you through the troubled water to drown, he sent you through troubled water to keep your emeries away.
 One of my favorite poems ever written was the “Footprints in the Sand” this is a well-known poem.
 The story is a person that was questioning God to why there was only one set of footprints during the worst part of his life.
 God said, “My Precious Precious child, I love you and would never leave you.
 When you saw only one set of footprints, it was I that carried you.”
 God loves us and will always be there for us, anytime anywhere.